EternalllZM/rtd-codz/docs/source/rules.rst

 - **Bans are issued after many warnings or a severe rule break.**

-There is no set limit before your account is banned for multiple violations.
+There is no set limit before your account is banned for multiple violations of the rules.
 However, the weight of the infraction is heavily considered upon the second and third (and above [if any]) punishment.

 - **You may not appeal punishments on behalf of another user.**

-Those who are punished are given clear instructions for the \"next step\" post-moderation.
-Please do not appeal on their behalf or your account may be punished as well.
+Those who are punished are given clear instructions for the next step post-moderation.
+Please do not appeal on their behalf, or your account may be punished as well.

 - **Contact Staff by DMing Modmail.**

 Please do not ping random Staff members when you have an issue.
 Instead, consider reaching out to Modmail with your concern or report.
 Thank you.

 Rule 1 - No Advertising, Self Promotion, or Begging
 ------------